-The RPA technology is a variation of the lowcode/no-code environments developed following the Computer Assisted Systems Engineering (CASE) tool failures of the 80's and 90's.
-They became a development alternative because few case tools were successful for complete database application generation.
+The RPA technology may be seen as an evolution of the low-code/no-code environments developed following the Computer Assisted Systems Engineering (CASE) tool failures of the 80's and 90's (Kuhn, 1989; Dias, 2017).
+RPA became a development alternative because few case tools were successful for complete database application generation.
 The case tools were costly and difficult to implement and maintain, requiring extensive training for developers and systems maintenance personnel (Schmidt, 2006).
 Jones (2002) notes that as much as 70 percent of CASE tools were not being used by the end of the first year.

 This generally accepted software failure figure (believed to be based on the 1994 Standish Chaos study) has been questioned by Glass (2005).
-He argues that the failure is assessed from varying perspectives such as cost over runs, functional performance, etc., and that the true rates are lower.
-However, there is no question that failure rates during this period were suboptimal.
+He argues that the failure rate is assessed from varying perspectives such as cost over runs, functional performance, etc., and that the true rates are even lower.
+Regardless, there is no question that failure rates during this period were sub-optimal.

-RPA's no-code characteristics and drag/drop technology are similar to other low-code development environments such as Mendix, a low-code Model Driven Development (MDD) platform that also grew from the Computer CASE tools of the eighties and nineties.
-Tools like these enable system development to occur at higher levels of abstraction and generate fully functional applications from a model driven environment (Hailpern & Tarr, 2006).
-The higher levels of abstraction are achieved by automating and simplifying application development steps using the context of domain models.
-The tools employ templates, generate code, and in some cases, generate fully functional applications.
+RPA's no-code characteristics and drag/drop technology are similar to other low-code/no-code development environments such as Mendix, a low-code Model Driven Development (MDD) platform that also grew from the Computer CASE tools of the eighties and nineties.

+Tools like these enable system development to occur at higher levels of abstraction, generating fully functional applications from a model driven environment (Hailpern & Tarr, 2006).
+The higher levels of abstraction are achieved by automating and simplifying development steps using the context of domain models.
+The tools employ templates, generate code, and in many cases, generate fully functional applications.

-Hyun (2019) provides a useful example of this approach with a discussion of an environmentbased low-code and no-code execution platform and an execution method that combines hybrid and native apps.
-The low-code/no-code method offers hybrid and native app advantages.
+Hyun (2019) provides a useful example of this approach with a discussion of an environment-based low-code and no-code execution platform and an execution method that combines hybrid and native apps, offering the advantages of each.
 The environment enables the use of iPhones, Android devices, and operation templates.
-The development platform is a visual integrated environment that enables drag and drop components by non-technical developers.
+The development platform is a visually integrated environment that enables drag and drop components by non-technical developers.
 The environment to construct modules can be dynamically loaded when called.
 The system provides functionality for authentication, user authorization, commerce, messaging, social publishing, and vision.

 Early releases of RPA sought to minimize coding.
-Many tools seem to be approaching a high level of ease of use today.
-However, it is marketing jargon to say that they are low code or no code.
+Many of these tools are approaching a high level of ease of use today.
+However, it is marketing jargon to say that they are truly low code or no code.
 The users of the early RPA tools were required to incorporate logic and instruction programming to complete the automation process.
-Avoiding market marketing jargon, the low-code RPA automates straightforward processes through a drag & drop user interface or that executes a user's activities.
-Coded bots can still complete more complicate or complex process.
+Avoiding marketing jargon, the low-code processes automates straightforward through a drag & drop user interface that executes a user's activities.
+Coded bots can still complicated complete more or complex processes.
 The low/no code tools are presently used to complete and automate standard work tasks, such as Excel operations, email responses, report creation, and authorization recoding.
-Full no-code RPA is currently not clear.
-However, user prototyping and testing of RPA tools can readily assess the ease of use and coding required.
-Progress is being made.
+Full no-code RPA is currently not available or in use.
+However, user prototyping and testing of RPA tools can assess readily the ease of use and amount coding required.
+Progress toward a more complete low-code/no-code target environment is being made.